Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 It's possible to use burndown over different timezones:

-Let's imagine you team is split in Montreal and in Tokyo:
+Let's imagine your team is split in Montreal and in Tokyo:

 ========================== =======================
 Team A                     Team B